Coconut flour vs. almond flour—which one is better?

 7. Is coconut flour keto?

 Coconut flour in small amounts is keto-friendly.
-Compared to wheat flour, coconut flour is low in carbs but does contain 65 g of carbs per cup.
+Compared to wheat flour, coconut flour is low in carbs but does contain 65 grams of carbs per cup.
 It’s best to avoid large quantities in your baking or substitute some or all coconut flour with almond flour.

 Almond flour has fewer carbs and more fat than coconut flour, making it an ideal substitute for coconut flour.